wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V5.9: 19-Jan-2022 by wavemotion-dave
+* Refactor of memory to gain another 128K of fast VRAM to improve Coleco MegaCart and MSX games.

 V5.8: 16-Jan-2022 by wavemotion-dave
 * Improved DMA memory handling of MSX to bump mega ROM games speed by up to 10%
 * Improved loading databaes so more games detect memory mapper correctly.